programmerin/my-study-notes/CCNA (Networking) Notes.md

 The notation "192.168.1.0/24" and "192.168.2.0/24" are examples of CIDR (Classless Inter-Domain Routing) notation, which is used to specify the IP address range and the subnet mask of a network.

-The IP address "192.168.1.0" is the first address in the range of IP addresses that make up the network, and the number "24" following the "/" symbol is the subnet mask.
-The subnet mask is used to determine the number of bits that make up the network portion of the IP address, and the remaining bits make up the host portion of the IP address.
+The IP address "192.168.1.0" is the first address in the range of IP addresses that make up the network, and the number "24" following the "/" symbol is the subnet mask. <span style="color:#d19a66">**The subnet mask is used to determine the number of bits that make up the network portion of the IP address, and the remaining bits make up the host portion of the IP address.**</span>

 In the case of "192.168.1.0/24", the first 24 bits of the IP address are used to define the network portion of the address, and the remaining 8 bits are used to define the host portion of the address.
 This means that the network can contain up to 256 possible IP addresses (2^8 = 256), with the range of IP addresses being "192.168.1.0" to "192.168.1.255".